🆚 DNS Prefetch vs. XML

 Determined by the number of sites using each technology.

-DNS Prefetch performance technology is 93 times more popular than XML.
+DNS Prefetch performance optimization technology is 94 times more popular than XML.

 Total websites